Soft, creamy, rich and easy carrot cake with a luscious mascarpone frosting. The perfect healthy-ish dessert to satisfy

 - In the meantime, whisk the mascarpone cheese with sugar, until you to get a smooth and rich cream.
 Add freshly grated orange zest and juice and mix until just combined.
 Refrigerate until ready to use.

 - When the cake is ready, remove from the oven and let cool before removing it from the pan.

 - Cut the cake in half horizontally, and spread the cream on the surface.
 You can cover the cake entirely with cream or just the top of it.

-- Sprinkle with crumbled pistachio nuts and carrot flakes and serve immediately, or store in the fridge until you're ready to serve.
+- Decorate with chopped nuts and carrot flakes and serve, or store in the fridge until you're ready to serve.